zkirchin/elliot_git_testing/README.md

-# elliot_git_testing
+# A testing application for Elliot and Git

-- this is markdown
+We are learning about git and Github
-- for a readme
+- this is our readme file, it says stuff